streetpea/chiaki-ng/docs/setup/controlling.md

 - Steam Deck (works out of the box, nothing needed)
 - DualSense, DualShock4 or other controller with gyro + accelerometer supported by SDL
-    - disable Steam Input for the controller following [Using a DualSense and/or DualShock4 Controller with `chiaki4deck`](#using-a-dualsense-andor-dualshock4-controller-with-chiaki4deck) below
+    - disable Steam Input for the controller following [Using a DualSense and/or DualShock4 Controller with `chiaki-ng`](#using-a-dualsense-andor-dualshock4-controller-with-chiaki-ng) below

-Additionally, you can use gyro controls for camera options with any game by mapping gyro `As joystick` and adding a condition for when it's used (i.e., `On` with a condition of `right joystick touch`) in the gyro settings for `chiaki4deck`.
-I have done this in the [default `chiaki4deck` control setting](#default-chiaki4deck-layout-mapping-full-view) and you can do it in your custom control scheme.
+Additionally, you can use gyro controls for camera options with any game by mapping gyro `As joystick` and adding a condition for when it's used (i.e., `On` with a condition of `right joystick touch`) in the gyro settings for `chiaki-ng`.
+I have done this in the [default `chiaki-ng` control setting](#default-chiaki-ng-layout-mapping-full-view) and you can do it in your custom control scheme.
 However, when playing games that have native gyro support (such as Concrete Genie or The Last of Us) you will most likely want to change the gyro mapping from `As joystick` to `None` so that gyro only maps to gyro in the game (i.e., you don't make your camera move when you're trying to shake your flashlight, etc.).

 ### Haptics and Adaptive Triggers